Rail transport in India: Ticketing and fares

 In 1986, computerized ticketing and reservations were introduced before which ticketing was done manually.
 Self-printing ticket machines (SPTM) were introduced in 1988.
 Centralized computer reservation system was deployed in September 1996.
 The ticketing network at stations is computerized with the exception of few stations.
 The Indian Railways website went online in February 2000 and online ticketing was introduced on 3 August 2002 through IRCTC.
 Indian Railways now provides multiple channels for passengers to book tickets through website, smartphone apps, SMS, rail reservation counters at train stations, or through private ticket booking counters.
 Reserved tickets may be booked up to 120 days in advance and confirmed reservation tickets will show the passenger and fare details along with berth or seat number(s) allocated to them on the ticket.

 In case of no confirmed reservation, a wait-list number is assigned and wait-listed tickets get confirmed if there are cancellations of already reserved tickets.
 Reservation against cancellation tickets is an intermediate category between the waiting and confirmed lists in sleeper classes which allows a ticket holder to board the train and share a berth.
 Reserved tickets can be booked by passengers who want to travel at short notice at higher fares through the Tatkal train ticket, where no refund is applicable on cancellation.
 A valid proof for the purchase of ticket along with photo identification is required to board the train.
 Unreserved tickets for short distance or unplanned travels may be purchased at stations or through UTS mobile app at any time before departure.
 Holders of such tickets may only board the general or unreserved coaches.
 India has some of the lowest train fares in the world, and lower class passenger fares are subsidised.
-Discounted fares are applicable for railway employees, senior citizens (over age 60), the differently-abled, students, athletes, patients and those taking competitive examinations.
+Discounted fares are applicable for railway employees, senior citizens (over age 60), the disabled, students, athletes, patients and those taking competitive examinations.
 Seats of lower class of accommodation are reserved for women or senior citizens in some trains.